oracle-livelabs/oci/media-services/stream-your-video-using-oracle-cloud/05-python-java/python-java.md

 # Python & JAVA SDK

-In this lab we will explore some of the common API that can be provisioned using Python & Java SDK.
+## Introduction

+This lab will use the Java and Python based Media Services APIs to transcode, stream the video.

+Estimated Time: 60 minutes

+### Objective

+In this lab, you will

+* learning the OCI Media Services API calls with parameters samples
+* Transcode & Stream your video either using Python or Java programming language.

-## Prerequisites
+### Prerequisites

 - Familiarity with Media Flow and Media Streams using OCI Console.
-- Download the required json files in your development environment.
+- Download the required JSON files in your development environment.
 - Understand in setting up SDK for [Java](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/javasdk.htm#SDK_for_Java) or [Python](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/pythonsdk.htm#SDK_for_Python)

 ## Python

-Make sure you have installed the latest OCI SDK for python and setup a virtual env as best practise.
+Make sure you have installed the latest OCI SDK for python and set up a virtual env as best practice.

 ### Media Flow